hgreenhut/AoD-Website/_posts/2023-5-29-finders-keepers.md

 **$11,081,085.60**

 That's a pretty impressive number, but can I buy a train with it?
 It's difficult to judge how expensive a New York City subway is, as they're not exactly on the market.
 But according to [MTA's budget report from 2013](http://web.mta.info/mta/budget/pdf/2008-2013%20Capital%20Plan.pdf), they spent $1.25 billion on 620 new R160 cars.
 That's around 2 million per car.
 A typical NYC Subway consists of 8-11 cars.
-We can by 5 -- about half.
-Disappointing, but not bad.
+We can buy 5 -- about half of a subway.
+Extremely disappointing.